A topic from the subject of Biochemistry in Chemistry.

 • Innate immunity: The innate immune system provides immediate, non-specific protection against infection.
 It includes physical barriers, such as skin and mucous membranes, as well as cells, such as macrophages and neutrophils, that engulf and destroy pathogens.

 • Adaptive immunity: The adaptive immune system mounts a specific, targeted response to infection.
 It involves cells, such as T cells and B cells, that recognize and attack specific pathogens.
+This response is characterized by immunological memory, allowing for a faster and more effective response upon subsequent encounters with the same pathogen.

 Equipment and Techniques

 • Western blotting: Western blotting is a technique used to detect and quantify proteins in a sample.
 It involves separating the proteins by electrophoresis, transferring them to a membrane, and then probing the membrane with antibodies that bind to specific proteins.
+This allows for identification and quantification of specific proteins.

 Types of Experiments

 • Cell culture: Cell culture experiments can be used to study the immune response in vitro.
-Researchers can grow immune cells in the laboratory and expose them to different antigens to see how they respond.
+Researchers can grow immune cells in the laboratory and expose them to different antigens or stimuli to see how they respond.

 • Clinical trials: Clinical trials are used to test the efficacy and safety of new vaccines and immunotherapies in humans.
+These trials are essential for evaluating the effectiveness and safety of new treatments before they are made widely available.

 Data Analysis